 This is an introduction to the illnesses I’m officially diagnosed with, in my own words.
 Maybe you found my high octane shiny blog because you have these conditions yourself, or maybe you suspect you do.
 This is what PTSD and BPD is about for me……..

-The PTSD part of me is characterised by helpless overwhelm, by sensory overload, fight or flight adrenaline and cortisol coursing through my veins, destroying my peace of mind without ever making a sound.
-The parts of the brain that register and respond to danger are lit up like the high wattage set of lights stringing around the branches of a department store christmas tree, just after a power surge.
+The PTSD part of me is characterised by helpless overwhelm; by sensory overload, fight or flight adrenaline and cortisol coursing through my veins, destroying my peace of mind without ever making a sound.
+The parts of the brain that register and respond to danger are lit up like the high wattage set of lights stringing around the branches of a department store christmas tree.

-And then there’s BPD, short for Borderline Personality Disorder (other names for this are EUPD emotionally unstable personality disorder, emotional dysregulation disorder or emotional intensity disorder).
+And then there’s BPD, short for Borderline Personality Disorder (other names for this are EUPD or Emotionally Unstable Personality Disorder, emotional dysregulation disorder or emotional intensity disorder).
 The names all sound HORRIFIC admittedly, but the diagnostic names are there in the first place because there are enough people out there with the same clusters of psychological issues to warrant the psychiatrists in power creating a

-highly coveted deeply humiliating and stigmatising diagnostic category all for us.
+highly coveted deeply humiliating and stigmatising diagnostic category for us all.

 Newsflash.
-I HATE this BPD label that’s been stuck on me.
+I HATE this personality disordered label that’s been stuck on me.

-I’m a high functioning human example of BPD.
-I think what that means in plain English is I am good at hiding my mad, and good at doing well and shining and functioning brightly in spite of my psychological issues.
+I’m a high functioning human example of a personality disordered patient.
+I think what that means in plain English is I am good at hiding my mad, and good at doing well and shining and functioning brightly in spite of my deep-rooted psychological issues.

-I need other people to help me stay emotionally afloat which is something I don’t like about myself.
-But is it any wonder I need a bit of extra reassurance and soothing from kind nurturing humans, when my entire personality was borne from extended and brutal trauma?
-BPD to me is a disorder that sad people get- it’s exclusive to people who feel things deep and hurt with extreme intensity, because invariably we’ve all been repeated scorched by the fiery destructive actions of significant others who said they loved us and failed miserably to prove it.
+I need other people to help me stay emotionally afloat, which is something I don’t like about myself.
+But is it any wonder I need a bit of extra reassurance and soothing from kind nurturing humans when my entire personality was borne from extended and brutal trauma?
+BPD, to me, is a disorder that sad people get.
+It’s insanely unfairly exclusive to people who feel things deep and hurt with extreme intensity, because invariably we’ve all been repeated scorched by the fiery destructive actions of significant others who said they loved us and failed miserably to prove it.

 And then there’s dissociation…..

-Dissociation is what people use as a coping strategy to get them through trauma, especially extended trauma.
+Dissociation is what people use as a coping strategy to get them through trauma; especially extended and early life trauma.
 Our brain disconnects our senses and our memories and our bodily sensations, and we become vacant and not really there.
-The lights are on, but there’s nobody home, in a sensory way.
-Dissociative amnesia is when awful shit happens that we don’t want to remember and our brain helps us by geniuinely allowing those memories to remain inaccessible.
-Dissociation is the brain mechanism via which we ensure that happens.
-The disconnection of dissociation is what allows us to survive- We are protected by the walls of dissociation, which means me don’t have to deal with what’s happened, so at the time it is helpful and essential, but try living as an adult who learned to dissociate regularly (as a coping mechanism) as a child.
+The lights are on, but there’s nobody home.
+Dissociative amnesia is when awful shit happens that we don’t want to remember, and our brain helps us by ensuring those memories remain inaccessible.
+The disconnection of dissociation is what allows us to survive- We are protected by the walls of dissociation which means me don’t have to deal with what’s happened.
+At the time it is helpful and essential, but try living as an adult who learned to dissociate regularly (as a coping mechanism) as a child.
 I feel like I have dementia!
 My memory is so terrible that anything not written down is not retained.
 I still have incomplete trauma memories, though I hope there is not too much more that is buried underneath.
-My brain dissociates so often, and in such inopportune moments.
+My brain dissociates so often and in the midst of such inopportune moments.
 My brain is something I feel I cannot control.
 It’s like a untrained puppy that switches off and loses interest and stops engaging with it’s owner (me).
-With severe long-lasting abuse in early life, Dissociative Identity Disorder is a common outcome.
-Not only do we dissociate, but we operate as a whole person but split into different parts who are potentially completely unaware of the other parts.
-Switches happen, we are functioning as one identity, then suddenly in response to threat we feel like we are almost becoming someone else.
-I await my diagnostic assessment for DID.
-That is just adding a whole new level of mindfuckery to my already complex mental health needs.

 So how am I to conceptualise my illnesses and learn to live in relative harmony with them?
 Me and my psychiatrist eventually parted company.
-I grew weary of her limiting attitudes and stigmatised attitudes towards me.
+I grew weary of her limiting attitudes and stigmatised attitudes, disguised as patient care.
 I got frustrated at the predictability of having my weaknesses amplified and my strengths ignored.
 I got sick of being treated like a messed up person with no prospects; someone who needed wrapping up in NHS cotton wool.
 I’m not that person.
 No psychiatrist gets to decide who I am.
 Only I do.

 I DO have prospects that exist outside of my illnesses.
-There IS a me that occupies the space beneath my bones and flesh that is independent of my diagnostic labels.
+There IS a me that occupies the space beneath my bones and flesh; one that is independent of my diagnostic labels.

-I write about the challenges of finding a way forward in my recovery because life with mental illness is bloody hard and I need my therapy from somewhere.
+I write about the challenges of finding a way forward in my recovery in this blog, because life with mental illness is bloody hard and I need my therapy from somewhere.
 Writing gives me that relief and release and that freedom to express myself as I am, for me.
-If it helps you to read this too- then fantastic!
+If it helps you to read this too, then fantastic!

-But learning how not to be ill (when you’re actually very ill), is tough.
+But learning how not to feel so ill (when you’re actually very ill), is tough.

-This is a blog, not about perfection or finding the perfect cure.
-It is about learning how to be ill as well as I possibly can and learning to live well when my mind is a complex maze.
+This is a blog; not about perfection or finding the perfect cure.
+It is about learning how to be ill as well as we possibly can, and learning to live well when your mind is a complex maze.

 Blogging allows me to inhale breaths of goodness to restore me while I’m stuck here in the mental health recovery labyrinth.
-I do deep and I explore my mind with freedom.
+I dig deep and explore my mind with unfiltered freedom.

 This is my daily experience of a life lived with PTSD and BPD, in my own words.